2023 Solar Incentives Guide for Rolesville, NC - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
-The ITC provides a tax credit for a specific percentage of the cost of your solar system.
+Federal solar incentives are probably the first thing that comes to mind when you think about solar incentives.
+One of the incentives many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a certain percentage of the cost of your solar system.

 State & Local Solar Incentives

-Federal solar incentives are not your only option; tax credits, rebates and more might also be offered at the state and local level.
-Incentives may be handled by your county or municipality, or by the state of North Carolina.
-Certain incentives may be available for only a limited time, while others are ongoing.
+Some solar incentives may be provided at the state and local level.
+As with federal incentives, these could include tax credits, rebates and more.
+Incentives might be offered by your county or municipality, or by the state of North Carolina.
+Certain incentives might only be available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Rolesville